peerlibrary/meteor-blaze-components/README.md

 or a package does not depend on the `templating` packages (often through the `blaze-html-templates` package).
 Blaze Components supersedes the `templating` package and provides its functionality as well.

+Blaze Components compile `*.html` files both on the client and server side.
+If you have previously been adding HTML files on the server side as well, you might want to limit those to the client side only.
+Moreover, server side `*.html` templates do not support `<head>` or `<body>` tags.

 Additional packages
 -------------------